 Frequently Asked Questions

 Mossman Gorge is about 80 km (roughly 1 hr 20 min) north of Cairns.
 The Daintree River ferry is about 110 km (1 hr 45 min).
 Cape Tribulation is approximately 140 km (2 hrs 15 min including the ferry crossing).
-From Port Douglas, Mossman Gorge is just 20 minutes.
+From Port Douglas, Mossman Gorge is just 20 minutes away.

-No. The road is sealed all the way from Cairns to Cape Tribulation, and a standard rental car is fine.
-A 4WD is only needed if you plan to continue north of Cape Tribulation on the Bloomfield Track to Cooktown — and that road is often closed in the wet season regardless.
+No. The road is sealed all the way from Cairns to Cape Tribulation and a standard rental car is fine.
+A 4WD is only needed if you plan to continue north of Cape Tribulation on the Bloomfield Track toward Cooktown — and that road is often impassable in the wet season regardless.

-Only at Mossman Gorge, which is a freshwater swimming spot upstream of crocodile habitat.
-You swim at your own risk.
-Do not swim in any river, creek, estuary, or beach in the Daintree region — estuarine crocodiles are present in all of these environments, even where there are no warning signs.
+Only at Mossman Gorge, which is a freshwater swimming spot upstream of crocodile habitat — you swim at your own risk.
+Never swim in any river, creek, estuary or beach in the Daintree region north of Mossman.
+Estuarine crocodiles are present in all of these environments, even where there are no warning signs.

 Both work well.
-Guided tours include expert local knowledge (particularly valuable for wildlife spotting), handle all logistics including ferry costs and lunch, and free you from driving the two-hour return.
-Self-driving offers flexibility, the ability to stay overnight in the rainforest, and the chance to explore at your own pace.
-If you only have one day, a guided tour is efficient.
-If you have two or more days, self-driving with an overnight stay is ideal.
+Guided tours include expert local knowledge (particularly valuable for wildlife spotting), handle all logistics including ferry costs and lunch, and are efficient for a single day.
+Self-driving offers flexibility and the ability to stay overnight in the rainforest.
+If you only have one day, a guided tour is the more efficient choice.
+With two or more days, self-driving with an overnight stay is ideal.

-Cassowary sightings are not guaranteed — they're wild, endangered birds, and the forest is thick.
+Cassowary sightings are not guaranteed — they're wild, endangered birds and the forest is dense.
 Your best chances are in the Cape Tribulation area, particularly on quiet mornings and late afternoons.
-Drive slowly and watch the road edges.
-Guided tours improve your odds, as experienced guides know the areas where cassowaries are most active.
-The Daintree Ice Cream Company gardens are a known cassowary visiting spot.
+Drive slowly and watch road edges.
+Guided tours improve your odds significantly, as experienced guides know the areas where cassowaries are most active.

 Is the Daintree worth visiting in the wet season?

 Yes, with caveats.
-The rainforest is at its most dramatic — waterfalls are thundering, the greenery is intense, and the wet season brings migrant bird species like the buff-breasted paradise kingfisher.
-But humidity is high, roads beyond Cape Tribulation may be closed, the ferry can occasionally shut during flooding, and marine stingers are present in coastal waters.
-Crocodiles are also harder to see on river cruises as they spend more time in the water.
-If you're comfortable with tropical conditions and some uncertainty, the wet season has its own magic.
+The rainforest is at its most dramatic — waterfalls thundering, the greenery intense and migrant bird species like the buff-breasted paradise kingfisher present.
+Humidity is high, some roads beyond Cape Tribulation may be closed, the ferry can occasionally shut during flooding, and marine stingers are present in coastal waters.
+With preparation, the wet season Daintree has a magic all its own.

 Yes, especially during peak season (June–September) and school holidays.
-Dreamtime Walks at Mossman Gorge run four times daily and are popular — booking ahead through the Mossman Gorge Centre website secures your preferred time.
+Dreamtime Walks run four times daily (10 am, 11 am, 1 pm and 3 pm) and are popular — booking ahead through the Mossman Gorge Centre website secures your preferred time.
 Walk-ups may be available on quieter days but are not guaranteed.

-Can I combine the Daintree with a reef trip?
+Can I combine the Daintree with a Great Barrier Reef trip?

-Not easily in a single day — a Daintree day trip and a reef day trip each take a full day.
-But Ocean Safari runs reef snorkelling trips departing from Cape Tribulation, which could be combined with Daintree exploration if you're staying overnight in the area.
+Not easily in a single day — both take a full day.
+Ocean Safari runs reef snorkelling trips departing from Cape Tribulation, which could be combined with Daintree exploration if you're staying overnight in the area.
 Most visitors do the Daintree and the reef as separate day trips from Cairns or Port Douglas.